Here is the ultimate list of Iditarod unit study resources! It covers Alaska, the Great Serum Race, the Iditarod, sled dogs, mushers, and more!

 Several years ago, probably triggered by reading Stone Fox, the kids developed an interest in the Iditarod.
 So, I completed an Iditarod unit study with all three kids.
 We had so much fun learning about the race, the mushers, sled dogs, and Alaska.
 I drew a giant map of Alaska that we hung on the wall in the school room.
 Each of us chose a musher to track throughout the duration of the race.

-Just a few weeks ago, Emma asked me if we could do it again.
+Just a few weeks ago, my daughter asked me if we could do it again.
 She wants to pick a musher, and track him/her throughout the race.
 I don’t plan to do a huge in depth study this time around, but I thought I’d round up some fun resources for you guys in case you choose to do a study.

 Iditarod Unit Study